-Track 1 - Development and Territories: Resources, Policies and Strategies (taught in French)
+Track 1 - Development and Territories: Resources, Policies and Strategies

 This track seeks to provide a conceptual framework and operational skills for the coordinated implementation of public and/or private action in, and in conjunction with, territories.
-These territories are affected by increasingly complex and interdependent social, economic and environmental dynamics that are subject to internal tensions and external pressures that are often paradoxical in a context of areat uncertaintv (globalization and financialization, arowina inequalities. environmental concerns, reconfiguration of major global economic balances).
+These territories are affected by increasingly complex and interdependent social, economic and environmental dynamics that are subject to internal tensions and external pressures that are often paradoxical in a context of great uncertainty (globalization and financialization, growing inequalities, environmental concerns, reconfiguration of major global economic balances).
 Taking as its starting point the understanding and analysis of territories' social, economic and environmental dynamics, this track provides and structures the knowledge and techniques necessary to develop territorialized responses to these issues by adapting them to the different dimensions present in a given case (economic, social, cultural, tourism-related, etc.).
 This, in turn, makes it possible to analyse the way in which stakeholders use and organize the resources available to them in their areas: land resources, associated infrastructure and services, and innovation and new forms of territorial value creation on different scales.

-Track 2 - Planning, Projects and Urban Management (taught in French)
+Track 2 - Planning, Projects and Urban Management

-This track trains students in activities relating to the production of the city (from planning and scheduling to the implementation of projects) in preparation for publicand/or private-sector careers that are likely to include posts involving the definition and coordination of urban projects.
+This track trains students in activities relating to the production of the city (from planning and scheduling to the implementation of projects) in preparation for public- and/or private-sector careers that are likely to include posts involving the definition and coordination of urban projects.
 This track functions on the basis of strong ties with urban-development stakeholders and professionals, via its teaching staff, the themes it addresses, and its professional simulation workshops corresponding to real urban projects.

-Track 3 - Urban Alternatives and Experimental Approaches (taught in French) This track focuses on alternatives and experiments, in terms both of the themes addressed (analysis of experimental processes and case studies) and the teaching approaches adopted, based on collaborative work and experimentation in small groups.
+Track 3 - Urban Alternatives and Experimental Approaches

+This track focuses on alternatives and experiments, in terms both of the themes addressed (analysis of experimental processes and case studies) and the teaching approaches adopted, based on collaborative work and experimentation in small groups.
 The overall aim of this track is to train students in professions relating to urban planning, and more specifically the planning of public space, with particular emphasis placed on the conditions that enable society to reclaim its own spaces.

-Track 4 - Integrated Urban Development: Strategies and Projects (taught in French)

-This track trains future professionals in the field of integrated urban development, a new dimension of public and private urban action that presents new challenges.
-How should the regeneration of urban spaces be coordinated in a context of austerity in public finances, transformations in the issues and challenges facing cities, and changes in the relationships between spaces and societies?
-This objective calls upon professionals' ability to analyse and understand territorial transitions and spatial changes, decompartmentalize different areas of public action, new collaborations, and reflect upon problems and solutions at the foster junction of multiple domains.
+Track 4 - Integrated Urban Development: Strategies and Projects between spaces and societies?
+This objective calls upon professionals' ability to analyse and understand territorial transitions and spatial changes, decompartmentalize different areas of public action, foster new collaborations, and reflect upon problems and solutions at the junction of multiple domains.
 The aim is to train professionals who are able to adapt to these new action contexts and adopt interface roles.
 This requires new and revised knowledge, approaches and skills.
 Accordingly, this track takes the form of a sandwich course (study + work-based training), based on a teaching philosophy that combines university-level knowledge and research approaches with practice-related issues and professional experience.
 It places students in a proactive and reflective position with regard to their own learning and their ability to develop new solutions.